aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.
+> 🥠 The road to riches is paved with homework.

-Last update: Mon May  5 05:10:49 2025
+Last update: Tue May  6 05:10:17 2025

 ### Let's play! 🎮